Makoto Nagao: Work

 Nagao was one of the first scientists who developed practical machine translation (MT) systems.
 Between 1982 and 1986, he led the Mu project which aimed at translations for technical papers and became the first successful MT system between English and Japanese.
 In addition, example-based machine translation, an important approach for MT, is the method proposed by him in the early 1980s.
 In 1984 he introduced the analogy principle into the machine translation, which is adapted to the translation between two totally different languages, such as Japanese and English.

 He was also a pioneer of natural language processing (NLP) for the Japanese language.
 In 1994, he created KNP, a dependency analyzer for Japanese, with Sadao Kurohashi.

 In the 1990s, he directed a project to make a Japanese parsed corpus, which is now called Kyoto University Text Corpus.

 Another NLP resource developed under his laboratory is Juman, a Japanese morphological parser and the first system which merged word segmentation and morphological analysis for languages which do not have explicit word boundaries (such as Japanese or Chinese).

 In pattern recognition and image processing, he was the first engineer who applied feedback analysis mechanisms to facial recognition systems, and he introduced various artificial intelligence techniques into the image processing.

 He supervised the Ariadne software system, a digital library system, which made an impact upon digital library research in Japan and over the world.
 While the National Diet Library of Japan holds a traditional slogan "Truth makes us free" (John 8:32), a new slogan "Through knowledge we prosper" was proposed by him as the director.
 He gave a keynote lecture in the Wikimedia Conference Japan 2009.

+Death

+Nagao died from a stroke on 23 May 2021 at the age of 84.